 Google Cloud provides Cloud Deployment Manager configurations for the following SAP solutions:

-- IBM Db2 on Linux, Windows, or in an HA cluster on Linux.
+- On Linux in an HA cluster on Linux

 What the templates deploy